Where We Be

 Here you can see the church on the right, the ruins of Capernaum in the foreground, and the Sea of Galilee beyond

-This is the courtyard just in front of the ancient fishing village of Capernaum on the shores of Galilee
+Courtyard in front of the ancient fishing village of Capernaum

-The statue in the courtyard is of St. Peter, with a caption that reads: "Thou art Peter, and upon this rock I will build my church."
+Statue of St. Peter -- the caption reads, "Thou art Peter, and upon this rock I will build my church"

 Here you see the ruins of the actual village of Capernaum in the foreground,